TylerH123/MKS22X-Minicraft/README.md

 ```
 While invetory is closed:
 ```
-o to punch or use equipped tool or place station w,a,s,d to move around k to activate sprinting (drains stamina)
+p to punch or use equipped tool or place station o to open and use a station w,a,s,d to move around k to activate sprinting (drains stamina)
 ```